rseng/needs-love/README.md

 with one or more explicit goals to accomplish.
 This is the vision behind needs-love.

 Do you have a project that needs love?
 [Tell us about it](https://forms.gle/dguHeJuQ1BW593UVA).
+Do you have an idea for a project that needs love?
+[We want to hear about that too](https://forms.gle/KqFv2T3zU5Vu8LSGA).
 We'll be adding automation to parse and render your contribution into the repository shortly!

 ## What Needs Love?